gracethorn/gracesblog/midterm project notes.md

 How should the piece atart?
 On a black screen so it isnt clear at first, or does the stagnat fire invite the viewer to to cuase action, is there a better way to do thsi and provoke the viewer to inact a change

-NEED BETTER PORJECTOR SET UP OVERALL
+NEED BETTER PROJECTOR SET UP OVERALL

 Clear up the quality and legibility of the images